Skip to content

 srun --partition=small --nodes=1 --tasks=1 --cpus-per-task=16 --time=5 --account=<project_id> bash -c 'taskset -cp $$'

-Note that you need to replace <project_id> with the actual project account ID of the form project_ plus a 9 digits number.
+Note that you need to replace <project_id> with the actual project account ID of the form project_ plus a 9 digits number (and this argument can be omitted if you use the exercises/small module during the course).

 The command runs a single process (bash shell with the native Linux taskset tool showing process's CPU affinity) on a compute node.
 You can use the man taskset command to see how the tool works.